zama-ai/concrete-core/concrete-core/docs/general_concepts/memory_management.md

-# Memory management
+# Memory Management

-In `concrete-core` the entities all have an underlying container type that holds the corresponding data.
+In `concrete-core`, the entities all have an underlying container type that holds the corresponding data.
 There are two types on entities with respect to memory management of this container:

-- Entities that own their memory
+* Entities that own their memory
-- Entities that do not, which are called `Views` (that can then be mutable or constant)
+* Entities that do not, which are called `Views` (that can then be mutable or constant)

 This page explains why such a choice is exposed to the user, so you can choose what suits your use case best.
-It is expected that 99%+ of the time you probably can just use [entities owning their memory](#entities-owning-their-memory) and will be fine with that choice.
+It is expected that 99% of the time, you can use [entities owning their memory](memory\_management.md#entities-owning-their-memory) and all will be fine.

 ## Entities owning their memory

-Currently, all ciphertext and key traits provide implementations that own their memory.
-`Concrete-core` relies on automatic memory management for all those implementations, including the ones that "live" on another hardware than CPU.
+Currently, all ciphertext and key traits provide implementations that own their memory. `Concrete-core` relies on automatic memory management for all those implementations, including the ones that "live" on another hardware than CPU.
 This is done via implementations of the `Drop` trait.
 You can check the [`CudaVec`](concrete-core/src/backends/cuda/private/vec.rs) structure in the Cuda backend private sources for an example.

 For ciphertext entities, examples of such owning entities are `LweCiphertext32` and `LweCiphertext64`.
-At the time of writing the underlying implementations use a `Vec` holding `u32`s and `u64`s respectively, but that `Vec` itself is not accessible from the public API.
+At the time of this writing, the underlying implementations use a `Vec`, holding `u32`s and `u64`s, respectively.
+However, that `Vec` itself is not accessible from the public API.

-`Concrete-core` exposes many engines to create entities owning their memory: for example key generation engines, or encryption engines that return freshly allocated ciphertexts, like `LweCiphertextEncryptionEngine` whose entry point is `encrypt_lwe_ciphertext` (or `encrypt_lwe_ciphertext_unchecked` in its unchecked form).
+`Concrete-core` exposes many engines to create entities owning their memory: for example, key generation engines or encryption engines that return freshly allocated ciphertexts, like `LweCiphertextEncryptionEngine` whose entry point is `encrypt_lwe_ciphertext` (or `encrypt_lwe_ciphertext_unchecked` in its unchecked form).

 ## Entities borrowing their memory